ricardorqr/springTemplate/README.md

 - Spring Boot 2.2.5
   - data-jpa
   - web
-  - devtools (Only for Eclipse IDE users)
+  - devtools (Only for Eclipse users)
 - H2